sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 -   No need to set up database credentials
 -   Correct DataSource bean automatically created depending on where the application gets deployed

+(Bill K)
+- If you are using ORM, you really need to know the internals for the apps that need high scalability, ...
+- You could easily write ORM apps with lots of unnessary queries
+- ??pagination - one reason why JPA is chosen
+- Spring Data JDBC is new kid in the block

+(Charles)
+- The point of the lab is not jdbc vs jpa
+- The point of the lab is to save the state into a backing service

 # Actuator